Shubham-Datta/InfraGeoCalc/README.md

 ### Requirements
 - C compiler (e.g., GCC or Clang) with pthread support.
 - Standard libraries only (no external dependencies).
-- Python 3 (optional, for generating large test data via scripts/generate_large_csv.py).
-- Tested on Linux/Mac; should work on Windows with MinGW.

 ### Build Instructions
 1. Clone the repo (or navigate to the project folder).